hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 ![Android project structure](/images/blog/2015/new-android-project.png)

-The key files for us here are the the two build.gradle files.
+The key files for us here are the two build.gradle files.

 The first one is project-wide build.gradle which applies to all project modules.
 The second build.gradle for the app's main module.